 - Your date of birth;

-- Proof of your date of birth (including, but not limited to, driver’s licence, passport, birth certificate);
+- Proof of your date of birth (including, but not limited to, driver’s licence both digital and physical, passport, birth certificate);

 - When a membership card is used in a gaming machine, swipe machine or at any of our restaurants, bars or point of sale outlets, the information is used to award ‘Membership Rewards’ and is cross referenced with our membership database.
 This information in a consolidated manner, is used to help make decisions on changing or improving our service offerings.